andyguestysj/ios/_docs/topics/5-spritekit/swift-0.md

 permalink: /docs/swift-0/
 ---

+SpriteKit is a games library/framework for the Swift programming language.
+Swift is an object oriented programming language so has a familiar structure but its syntax is different in a number of ways.
+This page covers the basics of the Swift syntax for a number of standard coding concepts.
+It doesn't go in to any depth, it assumes you know these concepts from Java (or another OOP language), it just shows the syntax.

 ### Variables

 Variables in Swift are created using the `var` keyword.
 The `var` keyword tells the compiler the value is a variable and can be changed (it will tell you off if you create a `var` and don't later change it!).
 You don't need to specify the variable type but you can if you wish.